-Newcomer Agnes O’Casey hit the jackpot when she landed the part of Vivien Epstein in BBC1's tense political drama Ridley Road.
-Not only is it a first-ever TV role to die for, she also gets to lead a star-studded cast that includes Eddie Marsan, Tracy-Ann Oberman, Rory Kinnear, Tamzin Outhwaite, Danny Hatchard, Samantha Spiro, and Tom Varey.
+Newcomer Agnes O’Casey hit the jackpot when she landed the part of Vivien Epstein in the tense political drama Ridley Road.
+Not only is it a debut TV role to die for, but she also gets to lead a star-studded cast that includes Eddie Marsan, Tracy-Ann Oberman, Rory Kinnear, Tamzin Outhwaite, Danny Hatchard, Samantha Spiro, and Tom Varey.

-The four-part drama starts on BBC1 on Sunday Oct.3 (and on PBS in America at a later date), plus all four episodes will be shown on BBCiPlayer from Oct.3 too.
-It has been adapted from Jo Bloom’s acclaimed novel and is based on true events.
-It's set on Ridley Road in London’s East End during the early 1960s.
+The four-part drama starts on PBS in May — plus all four episodes are also available on BBC iPlayer, in the UK.
+It has been adapted from Jo Bloom’s acclaimed novel (opens in new tab), based on true events, that is set on Ridley Road in London’s East End during the early 1960s.

-Jack is working undercover for the Jewish resistance organisation, The 62 Group, alongside her uncle Soly (Eddie Marsan).
+Jack is working undercover for the Jewish resistance organization, The 62 Group, alongside her uncle Soly (Eddie Marsan).
 So when Jack goes missing Vivien comes up with a risky plan to find him.
-She too infiltrates the group of far-right extremists and tries to seduce its very dangerous leader, Colin.
+She infiltrates the group of far-right extremists herself and tries to seduce its very dangerous leader, Colin.

 Here, Agnes, who is the great-granddaughter of Irish playwright Seán O'Casey, reveals much more about Ridley Road…

-Agnes O'Casey says: “When you meet Vivien, she’s living a comfortable, middle-class life in Manchester.
+Agnes O'Casey: “When you meet Vivien, she’s living a comfortable, middle-class life in Manchester.
 But then we see her run away to London and go on a journey of complete transformation.

 “Playing someone so empowered and brave is lovely.
 Being able to watch Vivien’s mind as she makes decisions about how to take control and look after the ones she loves has been an education for me.
 Also, the set and costumes are absolutely magic.”

 What was it like landing your first TV role?